DKISTDC/dkist/docs/tutorial/2_search_and_asdf_download.md

 This will download the ASDF file as `/data/mypath/filename.asdf`.

-With the nature of DKIST data being a large number of files - FITS + ASDF for a whole dataset - we probably want to keep each dataset in it's own folder.
+With the nature of DKIST data being a large number of files - FITS + ASDF for a whole dataset - we probably want to keep each dataset in its own folder.
 `Fido` makes this easy by allowing you to provide a path template rather than a specific path.
 To see the list of parameters we can use in these path templates we can run:
 ```{code-cell} python
 vbi.path_format_keys()
 ```

-So if we want to put each of our ASDF files in a directory named with the Dataset ID and Instrument we can do:
+So if we want to put each of several ASDF files in a directory named with the Dataset ID and Instrument we can do:

 ```{code-cell} python
 Fido.fetch(vbi[:5], path="~/sunpy/data/{instrument}/{dataset_id}/")